benrudolph/bitbybit/source/_posts/2015-04-14-chicago-crime.md

 At the very right of the graph, notice that 1.8% of CSA reports occurring in a hospital lead to arrest.
 Over the past 14 years, there have been 168 reports; 3 led to an arrest.
 First, wow.
 Second, that's a substantial number of reports.
 How does that happen in a place that is supposed to be safe, a refuge?

-Trying to understand this phenomenon, I talked with Margaret Bassett from the University of Texas at Austin.
-[Bassett bio].
+Trying to understand this phenomenon, I talked with Professor Margaret Bassett from the University of Texas at Austin.
 I posed to her this very question.
 How is it that hospitals are experiencing so many reports of CSA?
 The answer is logical; predators often target those that are vulnerable making hospitals ripe for CSA.
 Still, it doesn't explain why only 3 people were arrested.

 ---